maciejmiklas/led-display/README.md

 ```

 ## Communication with MAX72xxx
-We are using standard SPI library, and Select Slave line on MAX chip for addressing.
+We are using standard SPI library and Select Slave line on MAX chip for addressing.
 MAX is configured in LED Matrix mode - so there is nothing special.
 The setup method can be found in: *Display::setup()*

 ## Setting things up
 The main class of our interest will be the *Display* - it's responsible for setup of MAX chips and provides API for painting.